-Congressional Budget Office Projects HR 756 Saves $6 BillionPosted by Bob Levi on 06/02/17
+Congressional Budget Office Projects HR 756 Saves $6 BillionPosted by User Not Found on 06/02/17

 Yesterday, the Congressional Budget Office (CBO) finally released the projected cost associated with enactment of HR 756, the Postal Reform Act of 2017.
 The CBO determined that the bill would reduce federal spending by $6 billion over the next decade.